 - Your transfer advisor is the person from your respective college who will work with you during registration.
 He/she also completes your transfer credit evaluation.
 Transfer advisors will discuss how your courses will fit in with your overall academic plan and advise you on course registration the first time you are selecting courses.

 - Meet our transfer counselors:

-Ratio Studiorum 105, or RSP 105, is a course especially designed to assist transfer students in successfully transitioning into collegiate life at Creighton.
+The Success Center 105, or TSC 105, is a course especially designed to assist transfer students in successfully transitioning into collegiate life at Creighton.
 The course invites students to “examine key elements of collegiate life, including the meaning and value of a liberal arts education; Creighton’s Jesuit, Catholic history and key Ignatian values; and the vocational aspirations and challenges common to transfer students.”